For the treatment of muscular trigger points and myofascial dysfunction

 Dry needling physical therapy increased both active and passive range of motion of shoulder internal rotation, and the pressure pain threshold of the trigger points.
-Pain intensity of the treated shoulder was significantly reduced as well.
-The study provides evidence that dry needling a specific myofascial trigger point does reduce pain and sensitivity in that area.
+The pain intensity of the treated shoulder was significantly reduced as well.
+The study provides evidence that using this technique on a specific myofascial trigger point does reduce pain and sensitivity in that area.
 (D1)

 Research shows that patients undergoing dry needling therapy, in conjunction with movement-based therapy, experience more fluid movement.
-In fact, dry needling can help mechanically disrupt a dysfunctional motor end plate.
+In fact, this technique can help mechanically disrupt a dysfunctional motor endplate.
 (D3) A 2010 case report published in Acupuncture in Medicine treated four international female volleyball athletes during a month-long intense competitive phase with dry needling therapy.
-Range of motion, strength and pain were assessed before and after treatment and all scores were improved post treatment.
-The athletes were able to continue with overhead activities, which proves that dry needling does not cause functional weakness and reduced range of motion immediately after treatment.
+Range of motion, strength, and pain was assessed before and after treatment and all scores were improved post-treatment.
+The athletes were able to continue with overhead activities, which proves that this technique does not cause functional weakness and reduced range of motion immediately after treatment.

 These cases support the use of dry needling in elite athletes during a competitive phase with short-term pain relief and improved function in shoulder injuries.
 (E)